wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 title: TypeScript
 ---

-Whenever a TypeScript file imports a Stylable stylesheet, you must provide a type for it because TypeScript has no way of knowing what's inside Stylable `*.st.css` files.
+Whenever a TypeScript file imports a Stylable stylesheet, you must provide a type for it.
+This is because TypeScript has no way of knowing what is inside of Stylable `*.st.css` files.

 ```ts title="Import example"
 import { classes } from './button.st.css'; // requires typings